-- 7. We consider that the successful implementation of the proposals depends on whether the criteria for use of the option can be applied to common electronic payment systems, without imposing disproportionate operational cost on entities.
-Our initial analysis has identified doubts as to whether the application of the new requirements to some of the major UK payment systems, such as BACS, could achieve the proposed accounting without incurring disproportionate disruption and costs. - 8.
-A strict interpretation of the criteria for applying the option would indicate that derecognition of the liability would be required to take place sometime between the date of instruction to the electronic payment system and settlement date.
+- 8. The criteria for applying the option indicate that derecognition of the liability would be required to take place sometime between the date of instruction to the electronic payment system and settlement date.
 The exact timing of this derecognition would vary by payment system and banking provider.
-This is further explained in paragraphs A3-A4 and A8-A9 of Appendix A. The system and operational costs to identify and account for the different timings of these events would be likely to be disproportionate to the benefit gained, leading to limited take up. - 9.
+This is further explained in paragraphs A4 A5 and A9 A10 of Appendix A. The system and operational costs to identify and account for the different timings of these events would be likely to be disproportionate to the benefit gained.
+As many entities use more than one payment system this option will also increase inconsistency in derecognition practices.
+Some payment systems will qualify for the option and some will not (or will not have been subject to an assessment process against the criteria), leading to multiple derecognition practices both within a single entity and between different entities. - 9.
 Instead, we recommend that the accounting should aim to provide a simple and practical method of managing and recording transactions that have only a short duration.
 Electronic payments have a short settlement period and a cancellation window which is even shorter.
-Further, we are informed by preparers and accounting firms that the cancellation feature is seldom used.
+Further, we are informed by preparers and accounting firms that the cancellation of such payments is rare.
 The date of instruction is easily identifiable, and, as it does not vary by settlement system or banking provider, would allow for consistent application by all entities.
 This suggests that for many electronic payment systems the most appropriate alternative to settlement date accounting is one that allows derecognition of the liability at the point the instruction for payment is made.
-We think such an approach will be readily understood by users and will avoid disruption and improve consistency amongst preparers. - 10.
-The proposals in the ED would create the need to record short term accounting entries (receivables or cash-in-transit) for the brief period between the payment instruction and the point at which cancellation is no longer possible.
-This is operationally complex and would provide little benefit to users of accounts.
-Our proposed solution avoids the need to decide whether cash moving through the settlement system represents cash-in-transit or a receivable, eliminating another potential source of diversity in practice.
+We think such an approach will be readily understood by users and will avoid disruption and improve consistency amongst preparers.

-Classification of Financial Assets
+Classification of financial assets